mischegoss/covid-visualizer/README.md

 We will use two kinds of APIs to fetch the COVID-19 data.

-  * __Browser-Level APIs__ These APIs are built into the browser and allow us to implement complex functionality easily.
+  * __Browser-Level APIs__ are built into the browser and allow us to implement complex functionality easily.
 We will use the Fetch API's `fetch()` method to retrieve our data.
 We will also use the Web API methods `body.json()` and `document.getElementById()` to parse the data and select the HTML element we want to update.

-  * __Third-Party APIs__ These APIs are developed by a third-party source and can be used to access functionality or data.
+  * __Third-Party APIs__ are developed by a third-party source and can be used to access functionality or data.
 We will access COVID-19 data from the [COVID Tracking Project API](https://covidtracking.com/data/api).

 ## Using the COVID Tracking Project API